12 reasons why your team needs a workstream collaboration tool

 Collaboration should happen in the context of the work being done

 Communicating with team members digitally is nothing new.
 But how effective or efficient is this communication when you are trying to collaborate on an important job or project?

-It is hard to discuss work when the critical details aren’t front of mind.
+It's hard to discuss work when the critical details aren’t front-of-mind.
 Or to talk about the response to a difficult client email when that email isn’t right there.
 Or to draw on a colleague’s comment from last week that you just can’t locate right now.

 Workstream collaboration vendors understand the importance of team conversations occurring in the context of the work itself.
 Collaboration is focussed around specific topics, projects or other work activities so that these discussions happen right where the work gets done.